faervan/bar-rs/README.md

 - `cpu`, which shows the current CPU usage
 - `memory`, which shows the current Memory usage
 - `time`, which shows the date and time
+- `battery`, which should work well if you have two batteries named BAT0 and BAT1, I will rewrite it soon to work as it should
 - `volume`, which shows the current Audio volume as reported by `wpctl` (updated by `pactl`)
 - `media`, which shows the currently playing Media as reported by `playerctl`
 - `hyprland.window`, which shows the currently focused window